 The characteristic features of Original SCHNORR® Disc Springs

-- Highest life cycle with dynamic loads
+- Predictable life cycles under dynamic loads